MarcialRosales/rabbitmq-tracing-guide/README.md

 We observe a slightly worse performance compared to using **Firehose**.

-### Rabtap
+## Rabtap

 [Rabtap](https://github.com/jandelgado/rabtap) taps messages being sent to exchanges using RabbitMQ exchange-to-exchange bindings without affecting actual message delivery.

+**Rabtap** has certain limitations compared to **Firehose**/**rabbitmq_tracing plugin**:

+- It only captures published messages
-As opposed to the previous two options -**Firehose** and **Tracing plugin**, it does not capture when messages are delivered from queues.
+- It does not capture when messages get delivered

-Traced messages are either printed directly onto the terminal where we running **RabTap** or onto a file.
+- For *Direct* exchanges we must specify the *routing key*

+On the other hand, it presents the convenience of tracing messages directly onto the standard output.

+### Who can use it

+Any RabbitMQ user with permissions to bind to the exchange we want to tracing.

+### How to enable/configure it

+There is no need to configure or enable anything in RabbitMQ.
+Just install it and use it.

+### How to start tracing

 The command below traces all messages sent to the `amq.fanout` exchange and prints the messages on the terminal.
 ```
 rabtap tap --uri amqp://guest:guest@localhost/ amq.fanout:
 ```

+Check out [Rabtap docs](https://github.com/jandelgado/rabtap#wire-tapping-messages) for further examples.

+### How to stop tracing

+By stopping the `rabtap` application.

 ## Tracing AMQP traffic